WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

   * open *menu.py*
   * choose functions you want to run, there are 5 major functions to choose from
-    * Function 1: get raw tweets related to one keyword and store the files by date
-    * Function 2: analyze the stored files from function 1 and plot graph as above
-    * Function 3: get news from specific 30 major new press twitter accounts
-    * Function 4: analyze keywords and its trend result from function 3
-    * Function 5: get ticker names which have earning event in next n days

 ## Updates